-Built in 1930, the Lord Mayor of London opened its gates in 1932.
+Built-in 1930, the Lord Mayor of London opened its gates in 1932.
 The stage itself is set on an island in the middle of a lake, with fixed seating to the front for spectators.
 Which originally was made up of five blocks plus deckchairs.

 Along with regular local performances and busy summer musicals twice a week, the theatre was also home to “It’s A Knockout” once a week for 11 years.

-March 2010 saw the estimated 3.5 million rebuild to the site.
+March 2010 saw an estimated 3.5 million rebuild to the site.
 Which included 6,000 plus all-weather folding plastic chairs, stage area, lighting building to the top of the seating area, plus a hospitality area (a bar manned by a local bar), two blocks of toilets and booking offices.

 That May, the ‘new look’ Scarborough Open Air Theatre was visited and reopened by The Queen and Duke of Edinburgh.

 Who’s Graced The Open Air Stage.

 - 2010 – After its reopening year in 2010 the theatre played host to things such as The Big Comedy Campervan, the Doves, 80’s Rewind Festival, plus a year of sport from the BBC (Wimbledon, F1, Rugby, World Cup Football and Royal Ascot.)

 - 2011 – But 5th June 2011 will be the theatres turning point, with the one and only Elton John performing to the thousands.
 He was followed that year by Ellie Goulding, N-Dubz, Last Night Of The Proms, plus 80’s Rewind Festival.

 - 2012 – kicked with ex X Factor runner-up Olly Murs, followed by JLS, Dionne Warwick, and Russell Watson.